Foods that fight cancer

 Watercress: Over 50 scientific studies have found it contains compounds shown to inhibit the growth and spread of cancer cells with some of the most conclusive studies finding positive results on colon prostate and breast cancer cells.
 In fact it is the richest known food source of a plant chemical called glucosinolates which release an anti-cancer substance called Petic – it’s this that gives watercress its distinctive peppery flavor.
 Glucosinolates are also the substances which pep-up and regulate detoxification enzymes in the liver.
 Watercress is considered part of the cabbage family and is rich in chlorophyll, potassium, and sulfur, is a great addition to any salad.
 Watercress is a good source of vitamins B1, B2, B6, C, E, manganese, and carotene.
 It also contains calcium, fiber, iron and copper.

-Eat all the colors of the rainbow
+Eat from all the colors of the rainbow

 Red– is a sign of vitamin A (beta carotene) and vitamin C content.
 Typically, red produce is also high in manganese and fiber.
 Some selections include red bell peppers, tomatoes, cherries, cranberries, raspberries, rhubarb, pomegranates, and beets.
 Red apples also contain quercetin, a compound that seems to fight colds, the flu, and allergies.
 Tomatoes, watermelon, and red grapefruit are loaded with lycopene, a compound that also appears to have cancer-fighting properties.